Celtic Week Staff - July 16-22, 2017

-Martin Hayes, from East Co.
+Martin Hayes, from east Co.
 Clare, began playing the fiddle at the age of seven and went on to win six All-Ireland fiddle championships before the age of nineteen.
-He is the recipient of numerous awards including “Folk Instrumentalist of the Year” from BBC Radio, “Man of the Year” from the American Irish Historical Society and the Irish Arts Center, and “Musician of the Year” from TG4, the Irish language television station.
+He is the recipient of numerous awards including “Folk Instrumentalist of the Year” from BBC Radio, “Man of the Year” from the American Irish Historical Society, the Spirit Of Ireland award from the Irish Arts Center, NY, “Musician of the Year” from TG4, the Irish language television station, and the Gathering’s Master Music Maker award.
 Martin has contributed music, both original and traditional, to modern dance performance, theatre, film and television.
 He is the artistic director of Masters of Tradition, an annual festival in Bantry, Co.
 Cork and musical consultant to the Kilkenny International Festival.
-Martin and guitarist, Dennis Cahill have collaborated with some of contemporary music’s most celebrated musicians including the quartet, Brooklyn Rider; viola da gamba player Jordi Savall; bluegrass legend Ricky Skaggs and jazz guitarist Bill Frisell.
+Martin and guitarist Dennis Cahill have collaborated with some of contemporary music’s most celebrated musicians including the quartet, Brooklyn Rider; viola da gamba player Jordi Savall; bluegrass legend Ricky Skaggs and jazz guitarist Bill Frisell.
 Martin and Dennis’ adventurous, soulful interpretations of traditional tunes are recognized the world over for their exquisite musicality and irresistible rhythm.
 They are both members of the influential Irish-American band, The Gloaming.

 Since she was 18, when she astounded the Celtic music world by winning the Senior All-Ireland Fiddle Championship, Liz Carroll has been amazing audiences around the globe.
 She has been called a “virtuoso” (The Irish Times), a “celebrated torchbearer” (Lexington Herald-Leader), and a “master of Irish traditional music” (NPR’s The Thistle & Shamrock).
 She is a NEA National Heritage Fellow, a 2009 Grammy nominee (“Best Traditional World Album,” Double Play with John Doyle), and the first American-born recipient of the TG4 Gradam Cheoil for Cumadoir/Composer – Ireland’s most significant music prize.
-Liz’s recordings are in the majority her own compositions, and they have given her a stature equal to that of her playing.
+Liz’s recordings are in the majority, her own compositions, and they have given her a stature equal to that of her playing.
 She is celebrated for invigorating the traditional styles of Irish music, and her compositions have entered the repertoire of Irish and Celtic performers throughout the world.
-In Feb.
-2016, the CD, Ireland: Crossroads of Art and Design, 1690 - 1840, The Music launches, with Liz’s compositions comprising half the album, featuring fellow Swannanoa instructors Liz Knowles and Kieran O’Hare, along with Tríona ní Dhomhnaill and Catriona McKay.
-The first half of 2016 finds Liz guesting with Cherish The Ladies on their March tour, appearing at the Orkney Music Festival in May, and performing at the “Ireland 100: Celebrating a Century of Irish Arts and Culture”exhibition at the Kennedy Center in June.
-As always, Liz is most delighted to be back for this year’s Celtic Week!
+The first half of 2017 finds Liz at the University of Chicago’s Folk Festival, at WGBH Boston’s A St. Patrick’s Celtic Sojourn, on tour with Trian, recording a new solo album, recording a studio album with The String Sisters, and being featured at the 2017 Smithsonian Folklife Festival.
+For info on these and other appearances, go to Liz’s website.
+As one of our newest Master Music Makers, we are delighted to welcome Liz back for this year’s Celtic Week!

 John Doyle is one of Ireland’s most talented and innovative musicians.
 Originally from Dublin, and a longtime resident of Asheville, John is an accomplished singer and songwriter, multi-Grammy nominee, and an extraordinary master of the Irish guitar whose hard-driving style has influenced a generation of players.
-A founding member of the acclaimed group Solas, his powerful guitar playing provided the signature rhythmic backbone for the band, and his delicate and emotional finger-style playing and creative vocal harmonies can be heard on four of Solas’ recordings as well as a plethora of other recordings.
-John regularly performs solo, and has toured the world with such artists as Joan Baez, Mary Chapin Carpenter, Linda Thompson, Jerry Douglas, The Alt, Usher’s Island, Liz Carroll, Eileen Ivers, Tim O’Brien, Michael McGoldrick and John McCusker, Alison Brown, Mick Moloney, Kate Rusby and a host of other world class performers.
+A founding member of the acclaimed group Solas, his powerful guitar playing provided the signature rhythmic backbone for the band, and his delicate and emotional fingerstyle playing and creative vocal harmonies can be heard on four of Solas’ recordings as well as a plethora of other recordings.
+John regularly performs solo, and has also toured the world with such artists as Joan Baez, Mary Chapin Carpenter, Linda Thompson, Jerry Douglas, The Alt, Usher’s Island, Liz Carroll, Eileen Ivers, Tim O’Brien, Michael McGoldrick & John McCusker, Alison Brown, Mick Moloney, Kate Rusby and a host of other world class performers.
 John has been featured on over 100 recordings of traditional and contemporary Irish, folk and Americana music, including most recently, The Alt with Nuala Kennedy and Eamon O’Leary.
 He is a great lover of traditional song, an encouraging and enthusiastic teacher, and his nearly non-stop touring, producing and recording schedule attests to his high standing in the world of traditional Irish music.
-We’re pleased to welcome John back for his tenth Gathering.
+We’re pleased to welcome one of our newest Master Music Makers back for his eleventh Gathering.

 County Antrim’s Len Graham has been a full-time professional traditional singer since 1982.
 After he won the All-Ireland Traditional Singing competion in 1971, his passion for the songs of his native Ulster began to grow with his reputation.
 Len sought out and recorded older singers, and published a book, Here I Am Amongst You, on the songs, dance music and traditions of Joe Holmes.
 He was a founding member of the group Skylark, with whom he toured extensively for ten years and recorded four albums.
 In 1993, he released his book and field recording collection, It’s Of My Rambles.
 Over the years, Len has collaborated and worked with numerous musicians, poets and storytellers.
 His association with the late John Campbell brought storytelling and song to a world audience, and their work together over twenty years made a significant contribution toward creating a deeper cross-community understanding of shared cultural traditions during many years of conflict in the north of Ireland.
 Len has recorded numerous albums, performed at many Irish and international folk, literary and storytelling festivals, and appeared on many radio and television programs.
 In 1992, he received the Seán O’Boyle Cultural Traditions Award in recognition of his work in Ireland as a song collector and singer.
 In 2002, he was honoured as the first recipient of the Irish television TG4 National Music Award for “Traditional Singer Of the Year.”
 In 2008, he was awarded “Keeper of the Tradition” from the Tommy Makem Festival of Traditional Song and the US Irish Music Award in the “Sean-Nós Singing” category, and in 2011 he was awarded the Gradam na mBard CCÉ (CCÉ Bardic Award) at the All-Ireland Fleadh Cheoil na hÉireann.